ChimoZX/yoru-template/README.md

 * **Tailwind CSS** — Rapid styling and responsive design implementation
 * **Vite** — Fast frontend tooling and development server

-### The Design Approach
-The main challenge was balancing a highly visual, dark-mode aesthetic with accessibility and readability.
-I focused heavily on contrast, using striking red accents to guide the user's eye toward calls to action (like the "Book a Table" and "View Our Menu" buttons) without overwhelming the photography.

 ###  Run it locally